Hotel on Spanish vacation island locked down amid coronavirus fears

-A hotel on Spain's Canary Islands was put on lockdown on Tuesday after an Italian guest tested positive for the novel coronavirus, according to the Associated Press and another guest.
+A hotel on Spain's Canary Islands was put on lockdown Tuesday after an Italian guest tested positive for the novel coronavirus, according to The Associated Press and another guest.

-Ángel Víctor Torres tweeted late on Monday that an Italian citizen has tested positive for the coronavirus that has claimed more than 2,600 lives in China and spread to dozens of countries around the world.
+Ángel Víctor Torres tweeted late Monday that an Italian citizen had tested positive for the coronavirus that has killed more than 2,600 people in China and spread to dozens of countries.

 Later Tuesday, Torres said the wife of the guest who initially tested positive had also been infected.